deis/workflow/src/understanding-workflow/components.md

 ## Logger: fluentd, logger

-The logging subystem consists of two compoents.
+The logging subsystem consists of two components.
 Fluentd handles log shipping and logger maintains a ring-buffer of application logs.